MOZAI

 In its initial version, MOZAI focuses on lending and yield:

-The goal is straightforward: move away from manual “farm rotation” towards continuous, rules-driven allocation, without changing the custodial model users are used to.
+The goal is straightforward: move away from manual “farm rotation” and towards continuous, rules-driven allocation, without changing the non-custodial model users are used to.

 Direction

-• external strategy authors plugging their own agents into the same rails
+• external strategy authors plugging their own agents into the same infrastructure.

-• multi-chain deployment where the Rivalz Network remains the coordination and verification layer, and vaults live on the execution chains.
+• multi-chain deployment where the Rivalz Network remains the coordination and verification layer while vaults live on the execution chains.

 MOZAI is the first surface where this pattern is visible: agents, oracles and validators coordinating around a vault the user still owns.
 Everything else in Rivalz is built to make that loop reliable at larger scale.

 The plan: 1.
-Everything users do on-chain can be done better by agents 2.
-Show more use-cases and amplify 2.
-Grow TVL
+Everything users do on-chain can be done better by agents.
+2. Show more use-cases and amplify adoption.
+2. Grow TVL.

 Last updated